tawandamoyo/personal-website/src/posts/contributing-to-oss-matrix.md

 I am really happy with how this turned out.
 I made a (minor) contribution to one of my favorite OSS projects, got really good feedback and honed my software engineering skills in the process.

-I hope my experience inspires other newbies to contribute to Open Souce Software.
+I hope my experience inspires other newbies to contribute to Open Source Software.
 Also, if you do not already, do check out the Matrix protocol.
 It's cool and interesting and I honestly think it's the future.